Forecasting cosmological parameter constraints using multiple sparsity measurements as tracers of the mass profiles of

 \subsubsection{M2Csims Synthetic Dataset}

 The likelihood analysis of the MC2sims dataset shows trends that are similar to those we have found using the Raygal dataset.
 Again, we have that, in all the cases we considered, the best-fit parameters coincide with the values of the MC2sims fiducial cosmology.
-As can be noticed from the values quoted in Table~\ref{table_cosmopar} for $\sigma_{\langle s(z)\rangle}=0.3$ and $0.1$, in these cases, we also have that the uncertainties on $\Omega_m$, $\sigma_8$ (and $S_8$) decrease to a minimum value as the number of sparsities increases from S1 to S4, while they slightly increase for S5 and S6.
-This confirms that beyond S4, the cosmological information encoded in multiple sparsity measurements saturate.
-This can also be seen in Fig.~\ref{fig:2D_m2csims}, where the credibility contours shrink from S1 to S4, and saturate for S5 and S6 as we have already seen in the Raygal case.
+Moreover, as it can be noticed from the values quoted in Table~\ref{table_cosmopar} for $\sigma_{\langle s(z)\rangle}=0.3$ and $0.1$, also in these cases we find that the uncertainties on $\Omega_m$, $\sigma_8$ (and $S_8$) decrease to a minimum value as the number of sparsities increases from S1 to S4, while they slightly increase for S5 and S6 configurations.
+This can also be seen in Fig.~\ref{fig:2D_m2csims}, where the credibility contours shrink from S1 to S4 as we have already found in the Raygal case.
 The inset plot shows $\sigma_{S_8}$ as function of the number of sparsity configurations, which reaches a minimum value for S4 and slightly increase for S5 and S6.
 Again, we can better appreciate the saturation of the cosmological parameter constraints at S4 from the values of the area enclosed within the $1\sigma$ credibility contours quoted in Table~\ref{area_m2csims}.